GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 ## Location of key web UI pages

-You can find the public facing oxAuth pages in the following locations:
+You can find Gluu's public facing pages in the following locations:

 **oxAuth**